WeblateOrg/weblate/docs/admin/install/docker.rst

    .. hint::

-      Please check that the database name matches :envvar:`POSTGRES_DATABASE`.
+      Please check that the database name matches :envvar:`POSTGRES_DB`.

 8. (Optional) Update password for the Weblate user.
 This might be needed when migrating to PostgreSQL 14 or 15 as way of storing passwords has been changed: